OzieXtreme/adblock-dns-webinterface/README.md

 > **This project is a continuation and major update of the original [adblock-dns](https://github.com/dmtkfs/adblock-dns) by [dmtkfs](https://github.com/dmtkfs).**

-# Adblock‑DNS mit eingebauten Webinterface
+# Adblock‑DNS with a built-in web interface

 **Adblock‑DNS** is a lightweight, system‑level DNS proxy that blocks known ad‑serving domains.
 It’s “set and forget” for non‑technical users via a Windows tray app, and includes a CLI for power users.